Download the notebook here! Interactive online version: colab

 r = 0.12

-5. The Backdoor Criterion
+5. The backdoor criterion

 The backdoor criterion provides a systematic way to identify what variables to condition on.